Egbert-Azure/TRS80M1/software/dta/README.md

 The TRS-80 was coupled to a DTA instrument for the thesis; the printed Diplomarbeit is currently lost.
 The surviving sources below were rescued from disk.
-Note: no relation to the HRG-1B manufacturer — the card is by **RB (Rolf Best) Electronic GmbH, Eitorf**.
+The graphics card is the HRG-1B by **RB (Rolf Best) Electronic GmbH, Eitorf**; the driver software — both the large `HRG/CMD` and the compact Dieter Bolz driver that Gerd dumped and disassembled — was **delivered with the card** (owner testimony, E. Schroeer).

 **Source disk:** [`esnd-40.dmk`](../../diskimages/NewDos/) — see the disk catalog entry for the full file listing.